 I didn’t go to the doctor for my postpartum check-up until six weeks and two days to get my “all clear,” so I actually did my first short workout at six weeks and three days postpartum.

 For my first workout, I did 20 minutes of a barre-style isometric workout at home in my bare feet, using 2.5 pound weights for the upper-body portion.
 And after 20 minutes, I was spent.
 Like wow.
 I continued doing barre workouts a few times a week at home, adding on five minutes at a time of duration.
 These workouts include plies, little leg lifts, calf work on the ball of the foot and little arm stuff, like flyes and tricep kickbacks.
 It was not easy, but it was gentle enough so that I wasn’t going too hard too soon.
 And I wasn’t ready to work out outside the house yet either.
+(Updated to add: I would recommend wearing sneakers for barre-style workouts on hard surfaces for a few months postpartum, because your body can be very sensitive and you’re more prone to stress fractures during the postpartum time, especially if nursing.
+Wood floors, like I had at home, are not ideal, as most group fitness studios have more of a softer give.
+I ended up aggravating an old stress fracture from the past even with just super short at-home barre sessions after several months.
+I cleared it up by switching to sneakers during barre workouts for a bit.)

 After a couple of weeks, I added in some yoga and eventually added in some short 30-minute lifting sessions at the gym on the weekends and even some BODYPUMP classes, as well as full barre studio classes too.